Prinsphield/GeneGAN/README.md

 ### Training GeneGAN on celebA dataset

-0. Download [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset and unzip it into `dataset` directory.
+0. Download [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset and unzip it into `datasets` directory.
 Please ensure that you have the following directory tree structure, and the resolution of all images is 418x594.

 ```